 How can I reflect light into the depths of the extension?

-Clever colour scheming can help compensate for the loss of the side window and increased depth to the room when you extend.
+Clever colour scheming can help compensate for the loss of the side window and increased depth to the room when you extend into a side return.
 Pale kitchen cabinetry, reflective materials, glass or high gloss tiled splashbacks and pale stone flooring will all help bounce light around.
 Introduce warmth with wood finishes, or taps and pendant lights in copper or brass.

 Letting in light (and views) with glazing is a must